About Our Center

-In the Spirit of Saints Francis and Clare of Assisi and with Christ as the center, it our vision as the Franciscan Spiritual Center to be a contemplative place of simple beauty, respectful of creation, and reflective of the Franciscan values of hospitality, mutuality and Gospel living.
+In the Spirit of Saints Francis and Clare of Assisi and with Christ as the center, it is our vision as the Franciscan Spiritual Center to be a contemplative place of simple beauty, respectful of creation, and reflective of the Franciscan values of hospitality, mutuality and Gospel living.
 Our programs are holistic, ecumenical, collaborative in nature and supportive of nonviolence.

 More about us…

 The Franciscan Spiritual Center is sponsored by the Sisters of St. Francis .
 It is located in Aston, PA on the property of the motherhouse of the Sisters of St. Francis, adjacent to Neumann University which is also a sponsored ministry of the Sisters of St. Francis.
 The Spiritual Center provides a hermitage experience for those interested and there is a small farmhouse on the property adjacent to the hermitages that can be used for small groups.
 Spiritual Direction is provided at the motherhouse or virtually as needed.
 Currently no programs and retreats are being done at the Center.
 We are having a hiatus until we see the next opportunity God places befoe us to continue our ministry.
 Since Neumann University has a Spiritual Center as part of its 15 year plan our hope is that we will be able to partner with them and continue some of our ministry in their location.